 Some clients are concerned that their customers will think they are in financial trouble.
 Factoring is a financing solution, just like bank loans and other problems.
 Getting financing does not necessarily indicate financial problems.
-It’s a tool that helps smooth out operations and growth.
+It’s a tool that helps smooth out operations and foster growth.

 Are there options that don’t require notification?

 There are some forms of accounts receivable financing that do not require notification.
-These solutions minimise (or even eliminate) the need for your customers to be notified.
+These solutions minimize (or even eliminate) the need for your customers to be notified.
 However, they have far stricter qualification requirements than conventional factoring lines.

 a) Non-notification factoring

 A non-notification factoring line is similar to a conventional factoring line, except that your client does not receive a Notice of Assignment.
 However, they may get a direction of payment notice using your company’s letterhead (note: the process varies).
-To qualify for a non notification line, companies usually must:
+To qualify for a non-notification line, companies usually must:

 - Have a minimum of $1,000,000 in A/R

 - Show a track record of 12 months